lecaillon/Evolve.Doc/content/concepts/_index.md

 icon: ""
 ---

-Coming soon...
-what is a migration ?
+In Evolve, each sql script is called a migration.
+A migration is composed of a unique version and an informative description.